Boroldai

-Boroldai (or Burulday, Borolday), also known as Burundai, (Cyrillic: Боролдай) (died 1262) was a notable Mongol general of the mid 13th century.
-He participated in the Mongol invasion of Russia and Europe in 1236-1242 and other Mongol raid to Europe until 1263.
+Boroldai (or Burulday, Borolday), also known as Burundai, (Cyrillic: Боролдай) (died 1263) was a Mongol general of the mid 13th century.
+He participated in the Mongol invasion of Kievan Rus' and Europe from 1236 to 1242 He distinguished himself in the conquest of Ryazan and Suzdal.
+He led other Mongol raids of Europe until 1263.

 The clan of Borolday is not clear.
-He was probably from one of four tribes that Chinggis Khaan (1162–1227) assigned to his eldest son, Jochi: the Sanchi'ud (or Salji'ud), Keniges, Uushin, and Je'ured clans.
+He was probably from one of four tribes that Genghis Khan (1162–1227) assigned to his eldest son, Jochi: the Sanchi'ud (or Salji'ud), Keniges, Uushin, and Je'ured clans.

 Career

-Serving under Jochi's successor and son, Batu Khan, Borolday's vanguard surprised and crushed the great army of Yuri II, the Grand Prince of Vladimir, at the battle of the Sit River in 1238.
+Serving under Jochi's successor and son, Batu Khan, Borolday's vanguard surprised and crushed the army of grand prince Yuri II of Vladimir at the battle of the Sit River in 1238.
 He also participated in the Siege of Kiev in 1240.
-After the conquest of Rus, the Mongols invaded Eastern Europe and parts of Central Europe.
-His name appears as Bujgai or Bujakh in The Secret History of the Mongols.
-According to The Secret History of the Mongols, Ögedei, Khagan of the Mongol Empire, praised Subutai and Bujgai's merit when he criticized his son Güyük's arrogant behaviour during the campaign.
-Borolday assisted Subutai to prepare the strategy of the final assault during the Battle of Mohi (1241).
+After the conquest of Rus', the Mongols also invaded other parts of Eastern and Central Europe.
+His name appears as Bujgai or Bujakh in The Secret History of the Mongols, according to which, Ögedei, Khagan of the Mongol Empire, praised Subutai and Bujgai's merit when he criticized his son Güyük's arrogant behaviour during the campaign.
+Borolday assisted Subutai to prepare the strategy for the final assault during the Battle of Mohi (1241).
 Borolday's division directly attacked the main camp of King Béla IV of Hungary.
 Batu's brother Shiban's vanguard supported this attack.
 After a very hard fight, Batu's army crushed the Hungarians and their allies, Croats and Templar Knights at Mohi on April 11, 1241.

-During the succession struggle over the throne of the Mongol Empire in early 1251, 100,000 Jochid troops under Borolday were stationed near Otrar to keep an eye on the Chagatayids who allied with the Ögedeids against Batu's cousin and ally, Möngke.
+During the succession struggle for the throne of the Mongol Empire in early 1251, 100,000 Jochid troops under Borolday were stationed near Otrar to keep an eye on the Chagatayids who allied with the Ögedeids against Batu's cousin and ally, Möngke.